Fourier expansions at cusps

 \section{Introduction}

-In this article we study the number fields generated by the Fourier coefficients of modular forms at the cusps of $X_1(N)$.
+In this article we study the fields generated by the Fourier coefficients of modular forms at the cusps of $X_1(N)$.
 To do this we study the connections between two actions on spaces of modular forms: the action of $\GL^+_2(\Q)$ via the slash-operator and the action of $\Aut(\C)$ on the Fourier coefficients of a modular form.
-A detailed study of these actions was conducted by Shimura in \cite{shimura1975}, where he proved a formula for the action of $\Aut(\C)$ on $f|g$ for modular forms of even weight.
-In Theorem \ref{fg sigma} we give an extension of his result to modular forms of any integral weight and provide two new proofs of it: one using a theorem of Khuri-Makdisi \cite{khuri-makdisi2012} on products of Eisenstein series, and the other using Katz's theory of algebraic modular forms \cite{katz-interpolation}, is available on the arXiv \cite{brunaultneururer:NoFAC}.
+A detailed study of these actions was conducted by Shimura in \cite{shimura1975}, where he proved a formula for the action of $\Aut(\C)$ on $f|g$.
+We provide a new proof of this result using a theorem of Khuri-Makdisi \cite{khuri-makdisi2012} on products of Eisenstein series.
+A second new proof from the perspective of Katz's theory of algebraic modular forms \cite{katz-interpolation}, is available on the arXiv \cite{brunaultneururer:NoFAC}.

 We use this theorem to bound the fields generated by the Fourier coefficients of modular forms at the cusps.
 Let us assume for simplicity that $f$ is a modular form in $M_k(\Gamma_0(N))$, and let $g=\sabcd ABCD \in \SL_2(\Z)$.
-We show in Theorem \ref{thm:number fields general} that the coefficients of $f|g$ lie in the cyclotomic extension $K_f(\zeta_{N'})$, where $K_f$ is the number field generated by the coefficients of $f$, and $N'=N/\gcd(CD,N)$.
+We show in Theorem \ref{thm:number fields general} that the coefficients of $f|g$ lie in the cyclotomic extension $K_f(\zeta_{N'})$, where $K_f$ is the field generated by the coefficients of $f$, and $N'=N/\gcd(CD,N)$.
 In the case $f$ has non-trivial Nebentypus, we show in Theorem \ref{thm:characters} that the coefficients of $f|g$ belong to a $1$-dimensional $K_f(\zeta_{N'})$-vector space, which is itself contained in an explicit cyclotomic extension $K_f(\zeta_M)$.